Understanding the changes in the Root CA change for Azure Database for PostgreSQL Single server

 Since this update is a client-side change, if the client used to read data from the replica server, you will need to apply the changes for those clients as well.

 11. Do we have server-side query to verify if SSL is being used?

 To verify if you are using SSL connection to connect to the server refer SSL verification.

 12. Is there an action needed if I already have the DigiCertGlobalRootG2 in my certificate file?

 No. There is no action needed if your certificate file already has the DigiCertGlobalRootG2.

-14. What is you are using docker image of PgBouncer sidecar provided by Microsoft?
+13. What if you are using docker image of PgBouncer sidecar provided by Microsoft?

 A new docker image which supports both Baltimore and DigiCert is published to below here (Latest tag).
 You can pull this new image to avoid any interruption in connectivity starting February 15, 2021.